T

 Insider tips

-• Be mindful of altitude sickness; take it easy on your first day and stay hydrated.
+• Mexico City's altitude can affect some visitors; take it easy on your first day and stay hydrated.

-• Utilize ride-sharing apps like Uber or Didi for safe and convenient transportation.
+• Utilize ride-sharing apps like Uber or Didi for convenient and often safer transportation.

 Packing highlights